-The non-GLP safety and toxicology study in rats is being conducted at AR Biosystems, Beverly, MA.
-The study is designed to (i) evaluate the direct effects of topical delivery of the drug candidates on the skin, (ii) assess if the drugs attain detectable levels in the blood, and also (iii) evaluate whether there are any effects on the blood and primary organs, in uninfected animals.
+The non-GLP safety and toxicology study in rats was performed at AR Biosystems, Beverly, MA.
+The study was designed to (i) evaluate the direct effects of topical delivery of the drug candidates on the skin, (ii) assess if the drugs attain detectable levels in the blood, and also (iii) evaluate whether there are any effects on the blood and primary organs, in uninfected animals.
 The results of this study will provide the basis and focus for the IND-enabling GLP safety and toxicology studies that are required for the IND submission to the U.S. FDA.
-As a result of the success of its drug lead optimization process, the Company has selected two clinical development candidates for further evaluation in this initial safety/toxicology study.
+As a result of the success of its drug lead optimization process, the Company selected two clinical development candidates for further evaluation in this initial safety/toxicology study.
+The animal experiment portion of this study has been completed as of the end of January 2018.